 What is Cod Liver Oil?

 Cod liver oil is the oil extracted from cod fish’s liver.
-Cod is a type of fish that belongs to the genus Gadus and is a good source of nutrients such as vitamins A and D, omega-3 fatty acids, namely EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) (1).
+Cod is a type of fish that belongs to the genus Gadus and is an organic source of nutrients such as vitamins A and D, omega-3 fatty acids, namely EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) (1).

 Cod liver oil is categorized based on its method of extraction and processing.
 The following are the two types of cod liver oil:

 - Regular cod liver oil: Oil is extracted, processed, and refined at a high temperature.
 It is available in the form of supplements after synthetic vitamins are added to it.

 - Fermented cod liver oil: It is extracted without heat and is fermented for 6-12 months.
 It is a natural product and is taken as food.